Icinga/icingaweb2/doc/about.md

 ## <a id="about-authentication"></a> Authentication

+With Icinga Web 2 you can authenticate against relational databases, LDAP and more.
+These authentication methods can be configured easily (via the corresponding .ini file).

-See [here](authentication#authentication) for more information about authentication.
+See [here](authentication#authentication) for more information about authentication and how to configure authentication methods.

 ## <a id="about-authorization"></a> Authorization